OUR SERVICES

 Malawi

-Malawi prohibits any form of abortion including aiding and trading in materials for abortion with a maximum of 14 yeas imprisonment for the service provider, 7 years for the women and 3 years for the trader.
-Here is an overview of Laws and Policies governing Sexual and Reproductive Health and Rights in Malawi.
+The Penal Code of Malawi in sections 149, 150, and 151 prohibit any form of abortion including aiding and trading in materials for abortion with a maximum of 14 yeas imprisonment for the service provider, 7 years for the women and 3 years for the trader.
+Section 243 creates an exception to the restriction if the woman’s life is in danger.
+Malawi has enacted the Gender Equality Act and an SRHR policy that provides for equal access to SRHR services including the right to control fertility, access to adequate health care including reproductive healthcare.

 Acts